Holmes-Benchmark/holmes-evaluation/README.md

 </div>

-This repository is part of the [Holmes 🔎](https://holmes-benchmark.github.io).
-A project dedicated to investigate linguistic knowledge in language models.
+This repository is part of the [Holmes 🔎](https://holmes-benchmark.github.io) project, investigating linguistic knowledge in language models.

 🔥Comprehensive coverage of 66 linguistic phenomena addressing _morphology_, _syntax_, _semantics_, _reasoning_, and _discourse_.